cvicens/openwhisk-demo/README.md

 ## Pre-requisites

-In order to run these demos you need either an accesible [Openshift](https://www.openshift.com/learn/what-is-openshift/) environment with around 5GB RAM / 50GB disk / 3 vCPU  or a computer at hand with minishift installed and those free resources.
+In order to run these demos you need either an accessible [Openshift](https://www.openshift.com/learn/what-is-openshift/) environment with around 5GB RAM / 50GB disk / 3 vCPU  or a computer at hand with minishift installed and those free resources.

 ```
 $ minishift version